motech/quartz-couchdb-store/README.md

 Quartz CouchDb store

 An alternative job store implementation for [quartz scheduler](http://quartz-scheduler.org/).
 Quartz scheduler supports JDBC store and Ram job store by default.
-If you are looking for no-sql quartz backend this might be useful for you.
+If you are looking for [CouchDB](http://couchdb.apache.org/) quartz backend this might be useful for you.

 Why?